-Unlike a medical facility DNR order, a non-hospital DNR order is written for someone who wishes to refuse CPR and is outside a healthcare facility, such as at home or in a residential care setting.
-A non-hospital DNR order, also known as a pre-hospital DNR order, directs any emergency medical care providers, including any emergency medical technicians, paramedics, or emergency department physicians, to withhold CPR.
+Unlike a medical facility Do Not Resuscitate order, a non-hospital DNR order is written for someone who wishes to refuse CPR and is outside a healthcare facility, such as at home or in a residential care setting.
+A non-hospital DNR order, also known as a pre-hospital Do Not Resuscitate order, directs any emergency medical care providers, including any emergency medical technicians, paramedics, or emergency department physicians, to withhold CPR.
 These orders must also be signed by a physician, and are generally written on an official form, but depending on the state, they can also be on a bracelet, necklace, or wallet card.
 Although a non-hospital DNR order will be honored by emergency medical providers, they are not binding on any bystanders who may provide resuscitative actions.

 Why is a non-hospital DNR order necessary?

 Because a medical emergency requires an immediate response, emergency medical service (EMS) personnel are trained to act quickly in order to save lives.
 Thus, when they are called to a scene, they will do everything needed stabilize the individual and transport them to the nearest hospital, which includes administering CPR when necessary.
 If a person at home does not want CPR administered to them, they must obtain a non-hospital DNR order.
 Without such an order, EMS training dictates that they will administer CPR if a person undergoes cardiac or respiratory arrest.
 However, it is important to remember than a person can choose to refuse any medical treatment, including emergency care, so long as they have decision making capacity.